Lologar1/SCS/README.md

 (Mouse)
 Left click to place held component, or to interact with a PrimitiveInput.
-Mouse click + drag OR shift + left click + drag to lay down a wire line.
+Middle click + drag OR shift + left click + drag to lay down a wire line.
 Right click to delete a wire or component.
 Right click + drag to delete a line of wires.
 Middle click on a component to pipette it.